zcash/zips/draft-zip-xxx-wallet-eos-eol.rst

 Programmed obsolescense
 '''''''''''''''''''''''

-Programmed Obsolescense is imposed by hardware and software manufacturers may unilaterally force users of otherwise perfectly operational products to cease to use them by crippling, limiting or entirely disabling their capabilities, leaving the users with no choice than acquiring a newer version or migrating to a different product.
+Programmed Obsolescense is imposed by hardware and software manufacturers.
+They may unilaterally force users of otherwise perfectly operational products to cease to use them by limiting or entirely disabling their capabilities, leaving the users with no other choice than acquiring a newer version or migrating to a different product.

 Example: